IBM/audit-ci/README.md

 - _(Optional)_ Yarn ^1.12.3 || Yarn >=2.4.0
 - _(Optional)_ PNPM >=4.3.0

-## Known issues
+## Limitations

-- There is a bug with Yarn Classic that is causing audit to skip `devDependencies`.
+- There is a bug with Yarn Classic that is causing audit to skip `devDependencies` when auditing workspaces.
   See [this issue](https://github.com/yarnpkg/yarn/issues/7047) for more information.

 ## Set up